patterniha/QQ-Tunnel/README.md

 `send_sock_numbers`: number of udp sockets that use for sending data, for bypassing resolvers rate limit, it is better to send data with different source ports (so we use multiple sockets with different source port to send data), you may need to run "ulimit -n 32768" to increase limit of number of file descriptors.

-`assemble_time`: data may need to splits into parts, and send in multiple DNS-Query, the other side buffer the parts and after all parts of each data is received, it merge them and then send it to kcp/wireguard/hysteria..., this is the timeout for waiting for other parts when the first part is received.
+`assemble_time`: data may need to splits into parts, and send in multiple DNS-Query, the other side buffer the parts and after all parts of each data is received, it merge them and then send it to kcp/wireguard/hysteria..., this is the timeout (in seconds) for waiting for other parts after the first part is received.

 # Tips